 I cringe whenever my pastry chef, Pétard, shrieks my name.
-Pétard is a nervous, wiry boy who sneaks out of bed in the early morning to pilfer hummingbird feeders on his way into his 4am shift, re-upping with Red Bulls throughout the day.
-It’s hard not to stare at the burnt sienna stain around his lips when he’s talking.
+Pétard is a nervous, wiry boy who sneaks out of bed in the early morning to pilfer hummingbird feeders on his way into his 4am shift, where he re-ups with Red Bulls throughout the day.
+It’s hard not to stare at the burnt sienna hummingbird food stain around his lips when he’s talking.
 With the pale skin, he looks like some sort of vampire clown.

 “It’s terrible!
 I just learned that our vegetarian ham isn’t vegetarian!
 At all!”

 For those of you not familiar with the material, vegetarian ham is a spongy, ham-like, textured good that we use to placate vegans (despite a poor translation to “vegetarian”, the product is actually vegan).
 Usually parenthesized, the actual flavor varies, but it’s largely an afterthought and mostly unnecessary.
 At my restaurant, we buy Chicken Taste:

 Buy?
 Yes, I said “buy”.
 We don’t bother serving fresh food to vegans.
 But I digress.

 “Did you know that MEAT goes into vegetarian ham?!!?”
 Pétard was trembling—more than usual.
 My instincts were screaming, “Fire him!
 He’s weird and shrill!
 And the growing pile of empty feeders is overwhelming the busboys!”
 But I thought about his dreamy gougères and opted to hear and address his feedback.